betterscientificsoftware/bssw.io/CuratedContent/GitHubActions.md

-# GitHub Actions for Repo Event Automation
+# GitHub Actions for Automation

 <!--deck text start-->
 From reminding reviewers of languishing PRs to packaging up release assets,